codeaffen/puppet-git-hooks/README.md

   1) to install pre-commit and pre-receive the hooks to foo git repo:

-    deploy-git-hook -d /path/to/foo -a
+    puppet-deploy-git-hooks -d /path/to/foo -a

   2) to install only the pre-commit hook to bar git repo:

-    deploy-git-hook -d /path/to/bar -c
+    puppet-deploy-git-hooks -d /path/to/bar -c

   3) to install only the pre-commit and pre-receive hook to foobar git repo:

-    deploy-git-hook -d /path/to/foobar -c -r
+    puppet-deploy-git-hooks -d /path/to/foobar -c -r

 In a wrapper
 ===============